claydegruchy/wfrp-map-osm/readme.md

 ### Various maps from planjanusza
 Big thanks to https://www.deviantart.com/planjanusza for the free listed assets on their deviantart.
 Amazing stuff and inspired me to make this.
 Multiple maps are used from here and I hope this list is exhaustive:
 - Marienburg

+# notes
+DelaunayCells
+in order to make this work, i need to make paths their own entities in firebase
+- generate the paths with Delaunay
+- set the paths in the database
+- remove the Delaunay generated paths from the ui, and use db to infrom the paths

+but then i need a pipeline to ensure i can do this again easily in future without needning to remove the paths. maybe every point that has a path cnnected to it should not be included in future Delaunay calculations